We believe, as a collective force with brave ideas, we can end human trafficking.

 The United States is ranked as one of the worst countries in the world for human trafficking, and California - with one of the highest rates of reported cases nationwide - consistently ranks as one of the worst offenders.

 The Center For Justice and Reconciliation at PLNU leads nationally recognized research projects, community leadership and educational outreach.
-They run several programs that not only provide pathways into education and employment for survivors, including full college scholarships, but also a program called KNOW More, that goes into middle and high schools and helps young people recognize the red flags and vulnerabilities around trafficking and equips them to take action for themselves and their peers.
+They run several programs that not only provide pathways into education and employment for survivors, including full college scholarships, but also a program called KNOW More.
+This program goes into middle and high schools, completely free of charge, and educates our youth to recognize the red flags and vulnerabilities around trafficking and equips them to take action for themselves and their peers.

-Although Covid-19 has currently halted the in-person program, the silver lining has been the creation of an online version that will be rolled out later this year.
+Although Covid-19 has currently halted the in-person program, the silver lining has been the creation of an interactive online version that will be rolled out this year (2022).
 This means we can reach more schools, more students, and ultimately stop the abuse before it happens.